 This is a 2-year course.
 The RTO guarantees that the student will be provided with every opportunity to complete the Certificate III in Christian Ministry and Theology as per the rights and obligations outlined in the enrolment process and subject information handbook provided.
 Students successfully achieving all qualification requirements will be provided with a Certificate and record of results.
-Students who do not demonstrate all competencies will receive a Statement of Attainment.
+Students who do not demonstrate all competencies will receive a Statement of Attainment for those competencies successfully achieved.
 Note: The Registered Training Organisation is the Institute of Faith Education.
-Unity College staff on College premises will deliver this course.
+Unity College staff on college premises will deliver this course.
 Certificate III in Christian Ministry and Theology is offered in collaboration with the Institute of Faith Education under their scope of registration.
-This information is correct at time of publication but subject to change (May 2020).
+This information is correct at time of publication but subject to change (May 2021).